Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

-We divided our measured $e^+p/e^-p$ cross section ratios by the calculated ratio of the radiated $e^+p$ cross section to the radiated $e^-p$ cross section assuming no TPE.
+This can be used to extract the charge-odd term, $\delta_{e.p.brem}$, from Eq.~\ref{eq:Codd2}.
+Figure~\ref{fig:RadCor} shows the charge-odd (top panels) and charge-even (bottom panels) bin-averaged radiative corrections.
+We can then extract $\delta_{2\gamma}$ from the measured $e^+p$ to $e^-p$ cross section ratio of Eq.~\ref{eq:R1} using $\delta_{e.p.brem}$ and $C_{even}$ and use that to determine $R_{2\gamma}$ as defined in Eq.~\ref{eq:R2g}.

 Any error due to the radiative corrections prescription is likely to have a correlated effect between different kinematics.
 Because the correlation is unknown, we approximate this by applying an overall scale uncertainty of 0.3\% (roughly 15\% of the correction at the high $Q^2$ kinematics), with an additional point-to-point uncertainty at each setting equal to 15\% of the correction for that point.